 - eating more convenience foods and high-energy sugary snacks, including soft drinks and alcohol

 - being more aware of media information about ‘healthy’ eating, obesity and diets

-The combination of body image concerns and media messages can lead some teenagers to start diets or develop eating habits that aren’t good for their growing bodies.
+The combination of all these things can lead some teenagers to start diets or develop eating habits that aren’t good for their growing bodies.

-It’s not known exactly why some adolescent children develop eating disorders.
+We don’t know exactly why some children and teenagers develop eating disorders.
 But we do know that it’s not your fault.
 If your child has an eating disorder, your love and support will be very important in helping your child get better.

-For adolescent eating disorder support services in your state, contact either your specialist children’s hospital or a state-based service listed below.
+For adolescent eating disorders support services in your state, contact either your specialist children’s hospital or a state-based service listed below.